 Continuous Open Bidding (COB)

 The primary recruitment period for the the Alabama Panhellenic Association occurs in August prior to the start of fall classes.
 Given that College Panhellenic Associations are only allowed to host one formal recruitment per year, the Alabama Panhellenic Association does NOT host a formalized spring recruitment.
-UA does have informal recruitment opportunities, so women interested in sorority membership following the conclusion of fall formal recruitment in the fall or in the spring should complete the COB Interest Form provided below.
+UA does have informal recruitment opportunities, so women interested in sorority membership following the conclusion of fall formal recruitment in the fall or in the spring should complete the COB Interest Form.

 What is Continuous Opening Bidding (COB)?